-The CRL issued by the Multicert Root CA must be published at least once per month.
+The CRL issued by the Multicert Root CA must be published at least once every 12 (twelve) months or within 24 (twenty four) hours after revoking a Subordinate CA Certificate.

 CRLs issued by CAs that issue Multicert end-user certificates will be published at least once every week.
 The relevant Delta-CRL will be published on a daily basis.